Today is the day. You’ve decided. Acne you will not defeat me. Acne I do not give you permission to make me cry. Acne you WILL be gone.

 Antibiotics can also have super effective anti-inflammatory benefits.

 And acne itself is defined as a chronic inflammatory skin condition.
-Chronic just means has been going on for a long ass time.
+Chronic just means has been going on for a crazy long time.

 In This Case Strong Acne Medication Could Give Worse Results